-Trigeminal neuralgia (TN) Pain in the cheek or head, also called tic douloureux, is a sudden jerk of the head due to pain.
+Trigeminal neuralgia (TN), also called tic douloureux, is a sudden jerk of the head due to pain.
 The pain causes, sudden burning or shock-like face pain that lasts a second followed by a pain free interval for a few minutes and can continue to reoccur in episodes.
 The intensity of pain is usually incapacitating.
 TN pain is typically felt on one side of the jaw or cheek.
 Episodes last for days, or weeks at a time and then can reoccur later.
-In the days before an episode begins, some patients may experience a tingling or numbing sensation or a somewhat constant and aching pain.
+In the days before an episode begins, some individuals may experience a tingling or numbing sensation or a somewhat constant and aching pain.
 The attacks often worsen over time.
 The pain can be triggered by vibration or contact with the cheek (such as when shaving, washing the face) brushing teeth, eating, drinking, talking, or being exposed to the wind.
 TN occurs in people over age 50, and is more common in women than in men.
+TN is a presenting symptom in SLE, mixed connective tissue disorders and multiple sclerosis.
+Antibodies against anti-RNP are positive in these individuals.
+TN present with bilateral symptoms in these cases.

-TN is a presenting symptom in SLE, mixed connective tissue disorders and multiple sclerosis, with bilateral symptoms.
-Antibodies against anti-RNP are positive in these patients.
 Tests: M.R.I. scans of the head to check for MS, tumor or any abnormal blood vessels around the trigeminal nerve.
 Anti-RNP antibodies need to be checked.

 Treatment: If the MRI has ruled out vascular lesions then steroids are used which usually resolve the condition.
-Gabapentine or Valporate can be used for long term pain control.
-In early cases steroids need to be tried to suppress inflammation especially if GAD antibodies are present.
+Tegretol or Dilantin can be used for long term pain control.
+Treatment: In early cases steroids need to be tried to suppress inflammation especially if GAD antibodies are present.
 Valporate can be used for long term but success is low.
-A course of Cipro 500 mg twice a day or Vibramycine 100mg twice a day should be tried early in the course.
-Magnetic pulser stops the pain in 15 minutes.
-Turmeric and Flax seed oil are of benefit.

-Amyotrophic lateral sclerosis (ALS) Autoimmune ALS: Also named Lou Gehrig's disease after the famous Baseball player who died due to this ALS.
+Amyotrophic lateral sclerosis (ALS) Autoimmune ALS: Also called Lou Gehrig's disease after the famous Baseball player who fell victim to this disease.
 It is a progressive, fatal neurological disease that attacks the nerve cells (neurons) responsible for controlling muscles.
-In ALS, both the brain and the spinal neurons degenerate or die.
-ALS is triggered by diverse causes, some are toxic exposures, injuries and infections.
-Anti-Fas antibodies have been found in ALS patients, increased titer against GM1-gangliosides, (AGM1-gangliosides) is seen in 20% of ALS patients' serum.
+In ALS, both the upper motor neurons and the lower motor neurons degenerate or die.
+ALS is caused by diverse etiologies, some are toxic exposures, injuries, degenerative and some are autoimmune.
+Anti-Fas antibodies have been found in ALS individuals, increased titer against GM1-gangliosides, (AGM1-gangliosides) also seen in 20% of ALS individuals serum.
 Many other inflammation markers are increased in the disease.
-In one series 25 patients with ALS were reported with IgG-subclass deficiency and T-cell deficiency.
-A study in Guam looking at pathogeneses of the diseases, showed intake of low calcium (Ca) and magnesium (Mg) and high aluminum water and a plant excitatory neurotoxin as possible causes.
-In Italy increasing numbers of soccer players have developed ALS, could be related to, use of illegal toxic substances or exposure to pesticides used on playing fields.
-Young patients with HIV develop ALS which promptly responds to antiviral treatment.
+In one series 25 individuals with ALS were reported with IgG-subclass deficiency and T-cell deficiency.
+A study in Guam looking at pathogeneses of the diseases, showed intake of low calcium (Ca) and magnesium (Mg) and high aluminum water and of a plant excitatory neurotoxin as possible causes.
+In Italy increasing numbers of soccer players have developed ALS could be related to, use of illegal toxic substances or exposure to pesticides used on playing fields.
+Young individuals with HIV develop ALS which promptly responds to antiviral treatment.